syncfusion-content/windowsforms-docs/WindowsForms/colorpickerbutton/Getting-Started.md

 [Click here](https://help.syncfusion.com/windowsforms/nuget-packages) to find more details on how to install nuget packages in Windows Forms application.

-## Adding the ColorPickerButton control through designer
+## Adding the ColorPickerButton control via designer

 1) Create a new Windows Forms application in Visual Studio.

-2) The **"ColorPickerButton"** control can be added to an application by dragging it from the toolbox to design view.
+2) The **ColorPickerButton** control can be added to an application by dragging it from the toolbox to design view.
 The following dependent assemblies will be added automatically.

 * Syncfusion.Shared.Base

 ![Drag and drop ColorPickerButton from toolbox](ColorPickerButton_images/Overview_img247.jpeg)

-## Adding the ColorPickerButton control through code
+## Adding the ColorPickerButton control via code

-The following steps illustrate how to create an **"ColorPickerButton"** control programmatically:
+The following steps illustrate how to create an **ColorPickerButton** control programmatically:

-1) Create a C# or VB application though Visual Studio.
+1) Create a C# or VB application via Visual Studio.

 2) Add the following assembly reference to the project.